osgi/osgi.enroute.site/index.md

 <br>
 enRoute Tutorials and Examples provide a simple developer onramp for those unfamiliar with OSGi™.

-enRoute is based upon the latest OSGi Alliance Specifications and best practices; and at least initially takes an opinionated approach to the development toolchain focusing on Maven.
+enRoute is based upon the latest OSGi Alliance Specifications and best practices.
+It uses Maven and bnd to build modular standalone applications.

 > I hear and I forget.
 I see and I remember.
 I do and I understand!